sqlxpert/stay-stopped-aws-rds-aurora/README.md

 provoking retries (up to `maxReceiveCount`).

 The function supports batches of event messages, each representing a different database to stop.
-It's improbable that two stop stopped databases would be started within a short window of time.
+It's improbable that two stopped databases would be started within a short window of time.
 Instead, partial batch responses provide a way to provoke retries, short of raising an exception or calling `sys.exit(1)`, either of which would also provoke the needless [shutdown and re-initialization of the Lambda runtime environment](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#runtimes-lifecycle-invoke-with-errors).

+> Retries continue until the database reaches a final status (usually `stopped`).
+If someone starts the database manually after it enters `stopped` status but before Stay-Stopped detects that status, Stay-Stopped will stop the database a second time.
+A race condition, yes, but one that doesn't interfere with the main goal of stopping the database (the first time)!
+Wait until a database has been in `stopped` status for 9 minutes (the default [in]visibility timeout) before starting it.
+If this is onerous, change `FollowUntilStopped` to `false` in CloudFormation.
+Retries will stop after the successful call to `stop_db_cluster` or `stop_db_instance`, eliminating the race condition.

 ### Further Reading